matpandino/spotify-ui-clone/README.md

 ## Spotify UI Clone
-Simple Spoitify UI Clone built using React + Typescript + Electron
+Simple Spoitify UI Clone built using React + Typescript + Electron.

+I also build [this template](https://www.figma.com/file/a2pddLAC6Nf3C3UZpxeQct/Spotify?node-id=0%3A1) on Figma if you are interested.

 ![spotify-clone](./.github/spotify-clone.jpg)